Quantum computed moments correction to variational estimates: Hamiltonian problem, operator reduction and scaling

 where products of Hamiltonian-level strings $[P_j^{(n)}]$ in $H^n$ are grouped to form TPB sets of QWC Pauli strings, $[Q_k^{(n)}]$, which are labeled by the string $[Q_k^{(n)}]$ itself (see Figure \ref{Fig2}(a) and (b)).
 Measurement need only be carried out over the $[Q_k^{(n)}]$, reducing the overall measurement burden accordingly.

-Finding the optimal TPB sets $[Q_k{(n)}]$ can be mapped to a minimum clique cover problem for the equivalent graph and solved heuristically\cite{Verteleskyi-2020}.
-Here we have instead determined the sets $[Q_k{(n)}]$ via an identity-operator sorting algorithm.
+Finding the optimal TPB sets $[Q_k{(n)}]$ can be mapped to a minimum clique cover problem for the equivalent graph and solved heuristically \cite{Verteleskyi-2020}.
+Here we employ an identity-operator sorting algorithm.
+Pauli strings are sorted into a growing collection of TPB sets $[Q_k{(n)}]$, starting with the Pauli strings which have the lowest number of identities.
+Each $[Q_k{(n)}]$ is created when a Pauli string does not QWC with any other $[Q_k{(n)}]$ in the collection.
+When a Pauli string $P$ does QWC with an existing $[Q_k{(n)}]$, it is assigned to the corresponding TPB set, and identities in the string $[Q_k{(n)}]$ change to one of ${X,Y,Z}$ accordingly to ensure that any new Pauli string added to the set is QWC with $P$.
 The final TPB sets $[Q_k^{(n)}]$ of Pauli strings to be measured depends on the underlying problem graph $\{\langle i\,j\rangle\}$.
 To show this, we perform the reduction process for three types of graphs -- linear, heavy-honeycomb, and square lattice -- for systems defined on up to 36 qubits.
 In Figure \ref{Fig2}(c) we plot the growth with the number of qubits, $q$, for naive term counting.
 The dramatic effect of the TPB grouping process on the scaling is evident -- for a given $q$, the number of Pauli strings to be measured drops by several orders of magnitude with sub-linear scaling in $q$.
 The qubit-wise measurements of each of the concatenated strings $[P_j^{(n)}]$ in the TPB set $[Q_k^{(n)}]$ are reconstructed from the qubit-wise measurements of the string $[Q_k^{(n)}]$.
 Repeated measurements are summed to produce expectation values of the Pauli strings $[P_j^{(n)}]$ from which the moments $\langle H^n\rangle$ are assembled.